Video Coding Engine

-Video Code Engine (VCE, was earlier referred to as Video Coding Engine, Video Compression Engine or Video Codec Engine in official AMD documentation) is AMD's video encoding application-specific integrated circuit implementing the video codec H.264/MPEG-4 AVC.
+Video Code Engine (VCE; earlier referred to as Video Coding Engine, Video Compression Engine or Video Codec Engine in official documentation) is AMD's video encoding application-specific integrated circuit implementing the video codec H.264/MPEG-4 AVC.
 Since 2012 it was integrated into all of their GPUs and APUs except Oland.

-VCE was introduced with the Radeon HD 7000 Series on 22 December 2011.
+VCE was introduced with the Radeon HD 7000 series on 22 December 2011.
 VCE occupies a considerable amount of the die surface at the time of its introduction and is not to be confused with AMD's Unified Video Decoder (UVD).

 As of AMD Raven Ridge (released January 2018), UVD and VCE were succeeded by Video Core Next (VCN).

 Overview

 The handling of video data involves computation of data compression algorithms and possibly of video processing algorithms.
 As the template compression methods shows, lossy video compression algorithms involve the steps: motion estimation (ME), discrete cosine transform (DCT), and entropy encoding (EC).

 AMD Video Code Engine (VCE) is a full hardware implementation of the video codec H.264/MPEG-4 AVC.
 It is capable of delivering 1080p at 60 frames/sec.
 Because its entropy encoding block is also a separately accessible Video Codec Engine, it can be operated in two modes: full-fixed mode and hybrid mode.

 By employing AMD APP SDK, available for Linux and Microsoft Windows, developers can create hybrid encoders that pair custom motion estimation, inverse discrete cosine transform and motion compensation with the hardware entropy encoding to achieve faster than real-time encoding.
 In hybrid mode, only the entropy encoding block of the VCE unit is used, while the remaining computation is offloaded to the 3D engine of the GPU, so the computing scales with the number of available compute units (CUs).